jingangdidi/snippets/README.md

 10. [e5-base-v2](https://huggingface.co/intfloat/e5-base-v2)
 11. [multilingual-e5-small](https://huggingface.co/intfloat/multilingual-e5-small)

-The following example is downloaded to three models in the local `embedding_madels` path.
-During compilation, each model in the `embedding_madels` path will be used to calculate the embedding of the description information for each snippet in the `snipets_database` path.
+The following example is downloaded to three models in the local `embedding_models` path.
+During compilation, each model in the `embedding_models` path will be used to calculate the embedding of the description information for each snippet in the `snippets_database` path.
 When compiled into the program, semantic search does not require runtime calculation.
 ```
-embedding_models # The local model path is fixed to "./embedding_madels" during compilation.
-When using, it can be specified through "-p", or the environment variable "SNIPPETS_MODEL_PATH" can be set, or it can be placed in the "embedding_madels" folder in the same path as the program.
-The default is "./embedding_madels"
+embedding_models # The local model path is fixed to "./embedding_models" during compilation.
+When using, it can be specified through "-p", or the environment variable "SNIPPETS_MODEL_PATH" can be set, or it can be placed in the "embedding_models" folder in the same path as the program.
+The default is "./embedding_models"
  ├─ granite-embedding-107m-multilingual
  │   ├─ config.json
  │   ├─ model.safetensors